 Benefits of Buying an EV (Electric Car) in India

-- Low maintenance costs – The first reason to buy an EV is the maintenance cost.
-If you buy a car with an IC engine, it will have more mechanical parts and therefore will have more complexities and difficulty in maintenance.
+- Low maintenance costs – The main reason why people buy an EV is the maintenance cost.
+An internal combustion engine car has more mechanical parts, hence, more complexities and difficult to maintain.
 EVs are easy and cheaper to maintain because of their simple structure and operations.

-- EVs have NO noise of their own – Another benefit that an EV can deliver is the silent functioning capability.
+- Little to no sound – Another benefit that an EV can deliver is the silent functioning capability.
 No engine’s why there is no noise as well.
 EV can always provide you with a more comfortable ride because of its completely silent operation.

 - Low running costs – Another major advantage that EVs deliver over conventional IC engine cars is the running cost.